 Ok, So How Do I Use N26?

 It should be clear that N26 is designed to be ridiculously simple.
-If you are a UK citizen or resident, then you can sign-up for an account at N26 using their app, or start the process from a web browser on a computer.
+If you are a EU citizen or resident, then you can sign-up for an account at N26 using their app, or start the process from a web browser on a computer.

-UK clients can open an account with N26 in 3 easy steps:
+Clients can open an account with N26 in 3 easy steps:

 - Fill in the registration form online